-From the among the survey respondents, 96 per cent opined that the current fundings of the National Audit Authority of Cambodia was provided by the Ministry of Economy and Finance; four per cent of respondents had opinion that funding of the National

-Audit Authority of Cambodia was from parliament; 1.1 per cent was from revenue fund; and 0.6 per cent was from other source.
+From the among the survey respondents, 96 per cent opined that the current fundings of the National Audit Authority of Cambodia was provided by the Ministry of Economy and Finance; four per cent of respondents had opinion that funding of the National Audit Authority of Cambodia was from parliament; 1.1 per cent was from revenue fund; and 0.6 per cent was from other source.
 Thus, the survey result shows that the National Audit Authority of Cambodia operates audit works by getting funds from the Ministry of Economy and Finance.
 The Ministry of Economy and Finance has full right to control budget of the National Audit Authority of Cambodia (Table 10).

-Table 10: Distribution of Respondents as per their Opinions on the Funding to the National Audit Authority
+Table 10: Distribution of Respondents as per their Opinions on the Funding to theNational Audit Authority

 Sl.
 No. Opinion Number Percentage

-1 The Executive arm of government(MEF) 167 96.0
+1 The Executive arm of govern- ment(MEF) 167 96.0

 2 Parliament 4 2.3

 3 Direct funding from the consolidate revenue fund 2 1.1

 4 Others 1 0.6

 Total 174 100.0

-5.5.11 Satisfaction with the Financial and Material Supports for Carrying out Audit Work financial and material supports provided by the Ministry of Economy and Finance followed by 37.4 per cent satisfied, 9.8 per cent highly dissatisfied and 1.1 per cent highly satisfied (Table 11).
+5.5.11 Satisfaction with the Financial and Material Supports for Carrying out Audit Work

+The survey revealed that 51.7 per cent of respondents were dissatisfied with the financial and material supports provided by the Ministry of Economy and Finance followed by 37.4 per cent satisfied, 9.8 per cent highly dissatisfied and 1.1 per cent highly satisfied (Table 11).